pgrok/pgrok/README.md

 Before you get started, make sure you have the following:

-1. A domain name (e.g. `example.com`, this will be used as the example throughout this section).
+1. A domain name (e.g., `example.com`, this will be used as the example throughout this section).
-1. A server (dedicated server, VPS) with a public IP address (e.g. `111.33.5.14`).
+1. A server (dedicated server, VPS) with a public IP address (e.g., `111.33.5.14`).
-1. An SSO provider (e.g. Google, JumpCloud, Okta, GitLab, Keycloak) that allows you to create OIDC clients.
+1. An SSO provider (e.g., Google, JumpCloud, Okta, GitLab, Keycloak) that allows you to create OIDC clients.
 1. A PostgreSQL server (Render, Vercel, Cloud SQL, self-host).

 > [!NOTE]